Non-adiabatic dynamics of eccentric black-hole binaries in post-Newtonian theory: Radiation reaction

 where $p_{i}$ and $q_{i}$ are again coefficients to be determined, and

-Finally, one must match these expressions with the fluxes evaluated at the same PN order \cite{1993PhRvL..70..113I,1995PhRvD..52.6882I}.
+Finally, one must match these expressions with the fluxes evaluated at the same PN order \cite{1993PhRvL..70..113I,1995PhRvD..52.6882I}, i.e. one must equate the right-hand-side of Eqs.~\eqref{Edev}-\eqref{Ldev} with Eqs.~\eqref{Pfluxesbinary}-\eqref{Ffluxesbinary}.
 Since this work considers terms up to 2.5PN order, the fluxes defined in Eqs.~\eqref{Pfluxesbinary} and \eqref{Ffluxesbinary} can be used for this purpose.

 There are twelve undetermined coefficients in Eqs.~\eqref{Acoeff}, \eqref{Bcoeff}, \eqref{E2.5}, and \eqref{L2.5}.
 However, comparing the terms in Eqs.~\eqref{Edev} and \eqref{Ldev} with those in Eqs.~\eqref{Pfluxesbinary} and \eqref{Ffluxesbinary} specifies only ten of these coefficients.
 This leaves two degrees of freedom, represented by the arbitrary radiation-reaction gauge parameters $\alpha$ and $\beta$ \cite{1993PhRvL..70..113I,1995PhRvD..52.6882I}.
 We report their resulting expression for such parameters in Table \ref{tab:coeff}.